nathan99sun/Code-Portfolio/README.md

 ## Data!

-Enjoy some gifs of the DRAGAN and WGAN training on the MNIST, CIFAR10, and CIFAR100 datasets!
+Enjoy some cool gifs of the DRAGAN and WGAN training on the MNIST, CIFAR10, and CIFAR100 datasets!

 ## PROMYS q-Eulerian Polynomial Data Generator